 You are fully responsible for injury, illness, or death of your animal, unless due to negligence or error on the part of Air Serbia.

-If you are traveling on a flight of our Interline partner or Code Share partner, please contact their reservation service for their policies on service and emotional support dogs.
+If you are travelling on a flight of our Interline partner or Code Share partner, please contact their reservation service for their policies on service dogs.

 Our goal is to make your journey as easy and comfortable as possible.
 To be sure that you have made all necessary and desirable preparations for your flight, we have prepared a check list.
 The more precisely you follow our instructions, the better we will be able to deliver you the service and assistance you need.